Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: STL Robustness Formulas as Computation Graphs

+We first consider the Eventually operator, noting that similar a construction applies for the Always operator.
+Let $\psi = \lozenge_{[a,b]} \phi$ and $s$ be a signal; the goal is to construct the computation graph $\mathcal{G}_{\lozenge_{[a,b]}}$ which takes as input $\tau(s,\phi)$ (the robustness trace of the subformula) and outputs $\tau(s,\lozenge_{[a,b]}\phi)$.
+For ease of notation, we denote $\rho(s_{t_i},\phi) = \rho_i^\phi$ as the robustness value of $\phi$ for subsignal $s_{t_i}$.
 Figure~\ref{fig:temporal_cg} illustrates the unrolled graphical structure of $\mathcal{G}_{\lozenge_{[a,b]}}$.
-The $i$th recurrent node takes in a hidden state $h_i$ and an input state $\rho_{T-i}^\phi$, and produces an output state $o_{T-i}$ (note the time indices as the input robustness trace is reversed).
-By collecting all the $o_i$'s, the output of the computation graph is the (backwards) robustness trace of $\psi$, i.e., $\tau(s_{t_0},\psi)$.
+Borrowing terminology from the RNN literature, the $i$-th recurrent (orange) node takes in a hidden state $h_i$ and an input state $\rho_{T-i}^\phi$, and produces an output state $o_{T-i}$ (note the time indices are reversed in order to perform dynamic programming).
+In the RNN literature, a ``hidden'' state is designed to summarize past input states and neural networks are used to update the hidden state given the previous hidden state and current input state.
+In this work, instead of using neural networks to update the hidden state, we use $\max$ or $\min$ depending on the STL operator of interest.
+By collecting all the $o_i$'s, the outputs of the computation graph form the (backward) robustness trace of $\psi$, i.e., $\tau(s,\psi)$.
 The output robustness trace is treated as the input to another computation graph representing the next STL operator dictated by $\mathcal{G}$.